DrueStaples08/RLlib_CreateCustomEnv/README.md

 # Custom chain environment that is compatible with Ray RLlib

-Here I created a custom environmet which is similar to N-Chain but with some slight variations.
+Here I created a custom environment which is similar to N-Chain but with some slight variations.

 states: 10 Discrete, i.e. 0-9